perl11/potion/INSTALL.md

 ## ~ external dependencies ~

-    build-time: gnu make, perl, sed, gcc or clang, echo, cat, expr, git (perl is only needed because of BSD/darwin sed problems)
+    build-time: gnu make, perl, sed, gcc or clang, echo, cat, expr, git perl is only needed because of BSD/darwin sed problems

     run-time:
-    libuv, sregex, libtommath are included, but external packagers should choose to use existing packages. see dist.mak
+    libuv (later: pcre, libtomath) is included, but external packagers should choose to use existing packages. see dist.mak

     optional: